slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-3/packetizer_raw_output.md

 Revise the DDoS examples to state that trust-anchor enforcement only blocks TLS/DTLS sessions with untrusted certificates and does not specifically mitigate the tactics of Slowloris or TLS renegotiation attacks.

+**Severity:** Medium
+  *Basis:* The misleading example may cause operators to overestimate the security benefits of the mechanism, although it does not impede protocol interoperability.

+**Confidence:** Medium

 ---